YangCatalog/backend/README.md

 deeper in the [API documentation](https://yangcatalog.org/doc).
 If the user is registered, she/he can add, modify or delete modules based on a pre-approved path.
-Once a user has filled in the registration form, one of yangcatalog's admin users needs to use the validate script, which will walk him through the validation process to give the user specific rights so he is able to add, remove or update only certain modules.
+Once a user has filled in the registration form, one of yangcatalog's admin users needs to approve user using Admin UI and give the user specific rights so he is able to add, remove or update only certain modules.

 Some of the requests may take a longer period of time to process.
 Because of this, a sender and a receiver was made.
 These scripts use rabbitMQ